Learn more about the programs at Disability Rights California including OCRA and CAP. Find related links, litigation, success stories and more.

 The Multicultural Affairs (MCA) Unit’s goal is to empower California’s diverse disability communities.
 We do this by giving workshops and training.
 To learn more about our work, keep reading.

-Disability Rights California’s WIPA Project offers free individualized work incentives counseling to eligible individuals who live in San Diego, Riverside and Imperial Counties.
+Disability Rights California’s WIPA Project offers free individualized work incentives counseling to eligible people who live in San Diego, Riverside and Imperial Counties.